William J. Clements Department of History

-Research Interests: Eighteenth-century Atlantic World, Age of Revolutions, Early Modern Religion, Digital Humanities
+Research and Teaching Areas Eighteenth-century Atlantic World, Age of Revolutions, Early Modern Religion, Digital Humanities

 Religion and Profit: Moravians in Early America (Philadelphia: University of Pennsylvania Press, 2009, paper 2011).